RobinBaines/OOO3/README.md

 Writing a script with only inanimate object immediately raises questions about the nature of the Event.
 Does is have qualities: a Place, datetime...?

 Undermining means that objects can't be reduced to their parts.
 The Nida and Siena dogs in the script are only sketched out with a limited number of SQs.
-By using names and derivation from Dog the objects are clearly more than their parts (SQs).
+By using names and derivation from Dog the objects are clearly more than their parts/more than their SQs.
 Overmining means that objects can't be reduced to their effects.
 To a certain extent the script is a list of effects.
 The conversion of the script into objects introduces a structure in objects which records the effects described in the script and more besides.